Komprise Deep Analytics

 What is Komprise Deep Analytics?

-Businesses want to leverage data for new uses such as Big Data Analytics or to run applications in the cloud, but to get to data science, you first need the right data.
+Enterprise IT organizations want to leverage data for new uses such as Big Data Analytics or to run applications in the cloud, but to get to data science, you first need the right data.
 Studies show that 80% of the time in Big Data is spent on finding the right data and getting it out of data centers.

 Komprise Deep Analytics addresses this problem by enabling customers to find the right data that fits specific criteria across all their storage and export this dynamic data lake to any analytics application or destination of their choice such as Hadoop, or Amazon Lambda.
 Komprise Deep Analytics creates a highly efficient, searchable distributed index of files with support for both standard metadata and custom metadata (tags).
 Customers can find data that fits criteria they set, regardless of where the data actually lives, and the resulting data set can be operated on as a discrete entity.